ruitaiS/capstone-1/README.md

 ### Some Simple Algorithms to Start

-A couple of very basic methods for rating prediction come to mind, and these were the ones I tried first while building out the testing framework.
+Let's start with some very basic methods for rating prediction.

 The most naive approach would be to randomly guess a rating.
 Naturally, this gave a very poor RMSE of ~2.16.
 The next method was to find the average of all ratings in the training set, and to use that value as the prediction for every rating in the test set.
 If we look to the histogram plot of the ratings given in the training set, we see that whole number ratings are more common than ones rated at half integer increments (this I would attribute to user psychology more than anything else), but the set of whole number ratings and the set of half-step ratings both form bell-curve shaped distributions centered roughly around the global mean, shown as the dashed vertical red line.

 <img src="/movielens/graphs/rating_histogram.png" align="center" alt="Ratings Histogam"
 	title="Ratings Histogram"/>

 Predicting the training set mean for each rating in the test set might not be a very sophisticated approach, but it minimizes the distance from observed ratings more so than any other static value.
-In any case, it is much better than making random guesses, and gives a much improved RMSE of ~1.06.
+It is much better than making random guesses, and gives a much improved RMSE of ~1.06.

 Per-genre average, per-user average, and per-movie average is slightly more nuanced, producing a mean for each genre, user, or movie, and making that our guess, rather than the global average.
 This takes into account that some genres / users / movies tend to rate higher or lower, and by taking the mean of specific subsets of ratings, rather than the mean of the entire training set, we capture slightly more detail, and are able to incrementally improve the RMSE.